Jan Vennegoor of Hesselink

 Johannes "Jan" Vennegoor of Hesselink (/nl/; born 7 November 1978) is a Dutch former professional footballer who played as a striker.

-Vennegoor of Hesselink played in the Eredivisie for Twente and PSV, in the Scottish Premier League for Celtic, in the Premier League for Hull City, in the Austrian Football Bundesliga for Rapid Vienna and the Netherlands national team.
+Vennegoor of Hesselink played in the Eredivisie for Twente and PSV, in the Scottish Premier League for Celtic, in the Premier League for Hull City, in the Austrian Football Bundesliga for Rapid Wien and the Netherlands national team.

 Vennegoor of Hesselink earned 19 caps for the Netherlands national team between 2000 and 2009, scoring three goals.
 He was selected for the 2006 FIFA World Cup and UEFA Euro 2008.

 Name

 British newspaper The Guardian researched Vennegoor of Hesselink's unusual-sounding name in 2004.
 It found that in the 17th century, there was a marriage between the Vennegoor and Hesselink farming families of Enschede, and due to the prestige of both surnames, they kept both.
 The 'of' in his name means 'or' in Dutch.

 Club career

 Twente and PSV

 Born in Oldenzaal, Vennegoor of Hesselink scored 59 league goals for Twente over the course of five seasons.
 In 2001, he was signed by Eredivisie rivals PSV.
 Vennegoor of Hesselink scored 22 times for PSV during his first season with the club.
 His second and third seasons at PSV proved less fruitful, with eight and twelve goals, respectively.
 At the end of the 2003–04 season, he was told he could leave the club, but stayed on and scored 19 goals in 28 matches during the 2004–05 season.